What is a SCADA Control System?

-SCADA refers to a system that consists of a specific number of RTUs (remote terminal units) that collects field data and sends it back to a master station.
+SCADA refers to a control system that consists of a specific number of RTUs (remote terminal units) that collects field data and sends it back to a master station.
 This master station will then display all of the acquired data for the operation, as well as allowing the operator to perform any remote control tasks that are necessary.
 This data is typically real-time data which offers accurate and timely data that is essential for the optimal operation of the process and the plant.
 It is reliable and efficient, as well as making the plant a much safer place.

 - The process of data acquisition will typically begin at the PLC or RTU level, utilizing equipment status reports and instrumentation readings.

-- Status reports on the equipment are sent to the SCADA level 2 as it is required to.
+- Status reports on the equipment are sent to the mission SCADA level 2 as it is required to.

 - Data gets compiled as to allow the control room operator using the Human Machine Interface (HMI) can make to adjust or even override the PLC/RTU controls as needed.